 Mr. Beneke said we still need to look at the resubmittal.
 I understood that they indicated that we'll have the hard copy here today.
 Once we can get that, I'll get with Javan and we'll see if we have anything and then update you.

 The motion carried.

-2 Planning Commission 11/06/2019 Forwarded Building, Zoning, 11/13/2019 the Building, Zoning, and Economic Development Committee, on the agenda for 11/13/2019.
+2 Planning Commission 11/06/2019 Forwarded Building, Zoning, 11/13/2019 and Economic Development Committee to the Building, Zoning, and Economic Development Committee, on the agenda for 11/13/2019.
 The motion carried.